BeSpunky/angular-zen/wiki/Modules/RouterXModule.md

 `RouterXModule` integrates with Angular's router to extend its capacities.

 # Importing The Module
-Most of the services in the module don't require importing it.
+Most of the services in the module are independent and will work even when the module is not imported.
+For better tree-shaking it is prefer importing `RouterXModule` only when specified in the docs.

-Use `RouterXModule.forRoot()` to import
+Use `RouterXModule.forRoot()` when importing in `AppModule`.
+Use `RouterXModule.forChild()` when importing in child/feature modules.

 # Services